InteragencyEcologicalProgram/Status-and-Trends/README.md

 ## Main folder
 *	[IEP_Status&Trends_DatasetsBySeason_Table.pdf](IEP_Status&Trends_DatasetsBySeason_Table.pdf): Draft Table of data sets to plot in IEP Status and Trends Reports by season
 * [basemap.png](basemap.png) – figure showing all the regions of the estuary
-* [smonitr package](https://github.com/InteragencyEcologicalProgram/smonitr) - a group of R functions used to standardize the formatting and elements of the plots in the Status and Trends Reports.
-Installation instructions for this package are provided in the README file within the smonitr repository.
-The smonitr repository is a subrepository of this repository.
 - [IEP_Plot_Theme.R](IEP_Plot_Theme.R) – ggplot theme to standardize the look of all the figures
 - [IEP_Status&Trends_util.R](IEP_Status&Trends_util.R) – another place with the theme.
 I don’t know why there are two.